-Truck accidents can result in some of the most severe injuries a person may be made to endure.
-Even the smallest of commercial vehicles can easily dwarf the largest of SUVs, leaving the occupants of passenger cars in a very vulnerable position during a crash.
+Collisions involving large commercial vehicles can result in devastating injuries.
+18-wheelers can easily dwarf the largest of SUVs, leaving the occupants of passenger cars in a very vulnerable position during a crash.
+If you were hurt in such a wreck, our truck accident attorneys in St. Petersburg can help.

-To recover any sort of compensation for a personal injury following a truck accident, the injured parties must prove that the truck driver was at fault.
-Because most collisions are accidents where the trucker did not intend to cause an injury, this typically involves proving that the trucker was negligent.
+To recover any sort of compensation for a personal injury following a truck accident, the injured parties must usually prove that the commercial driver was at fault.
+Because most collisions are unintentional where the trucker did not mean to cause an injury, this typically involves proving negligence, which is where our attorneys can help.

 Negligence is a legally recognized cause of action that allows people injured in accidents to demand compensation.
 To accomplish this goal, plaintiffs must prove that: